apache/datasketches-website/docs/Quantiles/Definitions.md

     under the License.
 -->
 # Quantiles and Ranks Definitions
 Streaming quantiles algorithms, or quantiles sketches, enable us to analyze the distributions of massive data very quickly using only a small amout of space.
-They allow us to extract values given a desired rank, or the reverse.
-Quantiles sketches enable us to plot the CDF, PMF or histograms of a distribution.
+They allow us to compute a quantile values given a desired rank, or compute a rank given a quantile value.
+Quantile sketches enable us to plot the CDF, PMF or histograms of a distribution.

 The goal of this short tutorial it to introduce to the reader some of the basic concepts of quantiles, ranks and their functions.